Grossman helps propel Athletics over Angels

 Pinch-hitter Robbie Grossman capped a seven-run, seventh inning with a two-out, two-run triple on Thursday afternoon, completing a comeback that gave the host Oakland Athletics a 10-6 victory over the Los Angeles Angels and a three-game series sweep.

-The Athletics are in a virtual tie with the Tampa Bay Rays for the top
+The win kept the Athletics within one-half game of the Tampa Bay Rays for the

 Rookie left-hander A.J.
 Puk (1-0), making just his fourth appearance,